Gamma Knife Radiosurgery

 You will most likely be allowed to gently shampoo your hair the day after the procedure.

-You should not scrub the pin sites on your head until they have completed healed.
+But, don't scrub the pin sites on your head until they have completed healed.
+Healing

 Call your healthcare provider if you have any of the below: